This article first appeared in Card Player magazine.

 Additionally, you need to remember:

-1. The larger your bankroll grows, the more you should seek to defend it by playing for stakes that can do less damage proportionately.
+1. The larger your bankroll grows, the more you should seek to defend it by playing for stakes that can do less damage proportionally.

 2. As limits rise, the quality of your opponents usually improves.
 This means that it sometimes may be more profitable to play at a level just below the one where you’re pushing your risk tolerance near the danger zone.
 You’ll probably make more against weaker opponents at a level that you feel comfortable splashing chips when you need to.